-Splish-splash, Baby has been taking baths since she was a much smaller fish in the pond that is your bathtub.
-Now that she is officially a toddler, though, how has bathing changed?
+Splish-splash, Baby has been taking baths since they were a much smaller fish in the pond that is your bathtub.
+Now that they are officially a toddler, though, how has bathing changed?

-Just like when Baby was very young, she probably still has pretty sensitive, easily-dried-out skin, and doesn’t need to bathe more often than every couple of days.
-The American Academy of Dermatology advises that, before children start to approach puberty, they bathe at least one to two times a week, but the real frequency of Baby’s adventures in the bathtub will probably be dictated by how often your little one ends up getting themselves messy.
+Just like when Baby was very young, they probably still have pretty sensitive, easily-dried-out skin, and doesn’t need to bathe more often than every couple of days.
+The American Academy of Dermatology advises that, before children start to approach puberty, they bathe at least one to two times a week, but the real frequency of Baby’s adventures in the bathtub will probably be dictated by how often your little one ends up getting themself messy.

-Aside from mud-puddle accidents or particularly explosive experiments with trying to teach her to use silverware, part of how often Baby breaks out the rubber ducky is just her personal skin and hair composition.
-If you think Baby looks like she could use a bath a bit more often, you’re probably right, though most babies don’t need to bathe too often unless they’re getting messy out in the world just as often.
+Aside from mud-puddle accidents or particularly explosive experiments with trying to teach them to use silverware, part of how often Baby breaks out the rubber ducky is just their personal skin and hair composition.
+If you think Baby looks like they could use a bath a bit more often, you’re probably right, though most babies don’t need to bathe too often unless they’re getting messy out in the world just as often.

-My how Baby has grown – but she is still little enough to need your close supervision when she is in the bath.
+My how Baby has grown – but they are still little enough to need your close supervision when they are in the bath.
 Though when children can start to bathe unsupervised varies from child to child as they mature physically and emotionally at their own pace, children under 5 are rarely ready to start bathing themselves, and many physicians recommend waiting to start to give a child bathtime independence until somewhere around 7 to 9 years old.

 Baths vs. showers